SidecarTridge Multi-device File & Download Manager

 File Actions

-• Toggle read-only attribute
+• Toggle hidden or read-only attributes

 File Details Actions